Top 30

 Discover what you can do after you graduate

-This BSc (Hons) Computing programme is designed for students who are interested in a practical, applied approach to computer science and who want to work in a variety of roles in the computing industry.
+This BSc (Hons) Computing programme is designed for students who are interested in a practical, applied approach who want to work in a variety of roles in the computing industry.

 Course Costs